kbroman/Tools4RR/05_Git_Lab/git_lab.md

 - Go to your GitHub account and create a new repository

-- Connect and push your local repository to GitHub
+- Connect your local repository to GitHub

         git remote add origin https://github.com/userA/TestRepo

-  add then
+- Push your local repository to GitHub

         git push -u origin master